-1. ORV Indicators
+ORV Indicators

-The SG gathered necessary data and developed specific indicators which will be used to gage whether the ORVs are being protected.
+In the first 3-to-5 years of implementation of this Plan, the The Stakeholder Group SG will gather ed necessary data and develop ed specific indicators which will be used to gage whether the ORVs are being protected.
 These indicators are referred to in the SG Plan as "ORV Indicators."
-Failure to meet the criteria related to the ORV Indicators would be cause for potential mediation and SG Plan termination pursuant to Section VI.J.
+Failure to meet the criteria related to the provisional or final ORV Indicators would be cause for elevation and potential mediation and SG Plan termination of this Plan pursuant to Section IV.C.-D. and VI.J. respectively.
 Nothing in this paragraph prohibits stakeholders from raising concerns relevant to the ORV Indicators through the Tier 3 deliberation process.